nicholasamorim/pyrad2/README.rst

 Introduction
 ============

+This is a fork of pyrad aiming to make it compatible with Python 3.12+ and introduce bug fixes and features.

+The documentation below is from pyrad.

-pyrad is an implementation of a RADIUS client/server as described in RFC2865.
+pyrad2 is an implementation of a RADIUS client/server as described in RFC2865.
 It takes care of all the details like building RADIUS packets, sending them and decoding responses.